Home Columbus Personal Injury Burn Injury

 What does it cost to hire Butler Prather LLP?

 We offer free consultations and work on a contingency fee basis.
 That means you don’t pay anything unless we win your case.
 There are no hidden fees or upfront costs.
-Our priority is helping you to recover and rebuild your life—not billing you hourly.

 View Larger Map